evmos/evmos/SAFU.md

 ### Reward Policy

-Whitehats that secure vulnerable funds are is able to claim 5% of the total funds secured (Bounty Percent) up to a total of 750,000 EVMOS (Bounty Cap).
+Whitehats that secure vulnerable funds are able to claim 5% of the total funds secured (Bounty Percent) up to a total of 750,000 EVMOS (Bounty Cap).

 There is no minimum to the amount that can be secured.
 The reward white hack hacker can secure from 1 atto EVMOS (1e-18 EVMOS or the equivalent unit of 1 wei on Ethereum).